openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 supertypes will never be `Q` descriptors.
 In particular, there is no legal use for `Qjava/lang/Object;`.

-An abstract class is a _primitive superclass candidate_ if it has no fields,  no static initializer (`<clinit>`) method, its no-arg constructor is empty (marked `ACC_ABSTRACT`), and its superclass is either `Object` or a primitive superclass candidate.
-(The static factory of the primitive class does not call the superclass constructor, because by definition it must be empty anyway.)
+An abstract class is a _primitive superclass candidate_ if it has no fields, its no-arg constructor is empty (marked `ACC_ABSTRACT`), it has no other `<init>` methods, and its superclass is either `Object` or a primitive superclass candidate.
+(The static factory of the primitive class does not call the superclass constructor.
+This can be safe only if the constructor is empty anyway.)

 The properties of being a primitive superclass candidate are "contagious" up the superclass chain.
 That is, if some abstract class has an empty no-arg